hyperledger-labs/splice/docs/src/validator_operator/self_hosting.rst

 Prerequisites
 -------------

-To locally start a validator node that connects against the devnet domain, you will need to run
+To locally start a validator node that connects against the DevNet domain, you will need to run
 1) a Canton participant node, in order to host:
 2) the Daml validator app and
 3) the Daml wallet app